realtimeradio/caltech-lwa/README.md

 # caltech-lwa
 A repository for LWA SNAP2 firmware

-Basen on the versions of the CASPER libraries provided by https://github.com/shlean/mlib_devel/
+Based on the versions of the CASPER libraries provided by https://github.com/shlean/mlib_devel/

 ## Software Versions:
 - Ubuntu 16.04